Jacopo Ripanda

 Jacopo Ripanda (Bologna, 15th century - Rome, c.1516) was an Italian painter of the Renaissance era.

 His works were mainly undertaken in his home town of Bologna, and in Rome, as a result of his numerous papal commissions for frescoes in churches and Vatican palaces.

-Life

 Early work

 Little is known of the life and work of this painter, though he was highly admired in his lifetime.
 He was probably born in Bologna in the second half of the fifteenth century, from which the artist must have left at a fairly young age to travel to Rome during the pontificate of Pope Alexander VI, to study the ancient remains.
 His great interest in Roman antiquity led him to detailed observation of Trajan's column, which he documented precisely using a viewing device to observe the detail of farthermost friezes.
 This apparatus caused a great deal of discussion and made Ripanda famous.
 As a result of his optical device, he was able to produce numerous detailed drawings of the designs.
 These were published as engravings in 1576 by Girolamo Muziano.